 We can advise you on the various different options regarding your Portuguese Will.

-It is possible to have two wills – one in the Portugal covering your Portuguese assets and one in the UK covering your other assets.
+It is possible to have two Wills – one in Portugal covering your Portuguese assets and one in the UK covering your other assets.
 Both Wills need to be drafted carefully to make sure that they do not revoke each other.

-You can leave your assets in Portugal to somebody with a UK will but this doesn’t make sense – the cost of the subsequent inheritance will be more and it is possible that you will inadvertently cause inheritance tax problems.
+You can leave your assets in Portugal to somebody using a UK Will, but this isn’t a good idea.
+The cost of the subsequent inheritance will be more and it is possible that you will inadvertently cause inheritance tax problems.

 The cost and extra complications of leaving no Will at all is great and should be avoided.